 A few days later, an architect friend of Cunanan’s was shot and killed in the same state.
 The following month (May), he apparently targeted a 72-year-old real-estate developer in Chicago.
 He stole the man’s car and then, less than a week later murdered a New Jersey cemetery worker, whose red truck he drove to Miami.
 It was found abandoned in a parking garage near Versace’s residence.
 Police found no motive for Versace’s murder, though some who knew Cunanan speculated that it was a twisted desire for fame.

-While Cunanan’s alleged murders have often been described in the press and by some criminologists as a “spree,” the FBI, on its website, classifies him as a serial killer: “Andrew Cunanan murdered multiple individuals over a period of several months, separated by a ‘cooling off period,’ making him fit the definition of a serial murderer.”
+While Cunanan’s alleged murders have often been described in the press and by some criminologists as a “spree,” the FBI classifies him as a serial killer: “Andrew Cunanan murdered multiple individuals over a period of several months, separated by a ‘cooling off period,’ making him fit the definition of a serial murderer.”

 Below, we break down the difference between these sometimes confusing terms.

 According to the Behavioral Analysis Unit (BAU) of the FBI, this is the unlawful killing of two or more victims by the same offender(s), in separate events.